bit-player/deepdream-install-memo/readme.md

 "[Protocol buffers](https://developers.google.com/protocol-buffers/?hl=en) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data — think XML, but smaller, faster, and simpler."

 As the command indicates, this is another compile-from-source project.
 The '-vd' flags request verbose output and debugging information, which might be useful if anything goes wrong.
-I found the output was indeed verbose but not all that helpful: 2,200 lines, most of them having to do with localization.
+I found the output was indeed verbose but not all that useful: 2,200 lines, most of them having to do with localization.
 I'm relieved to know I've got zoneinfo set for any of the 12 places in Antarctica I might be visiting.

     # brew install --build-from-source -vd boost boost-python